Xeonigs/BBBadenGitHubBlog/_posts/2021-8-30-a-normal-from.md

 ---
 layout: post
-title: "xHTML: A normal Form"
+title: xHTML A normal Form
 ---

 How to make a normal form to submit anything to your JavaBean Class.